 You will also have heard that it’s not a great movie.
 Occasionally stilted dialog, ridiculous rasping from Christian Bale when in Batman regalia, and tepid love scenes.
 Harvey Dent’s evolution isn’t satisfying and there are some ragged edges to the plot that leave the audience confused.
 The movie could have used a more ruthless editor.
 This is also true.

 But putting aside it’s artistic merit, what you may not have heard is that this movie is one of the finest political commentaries written on the moral compromises we’ve made since 9/11.
+You can easily buy research paper around that topic and get all the information needed.

 Are You Sure it’s Not Fascist?